Survivor Series (2002): Undercard matches

 Another feud coming from the Raw brand was between Victoria and Trish Stratus for the WWE Women's Championship.
 At Unforgiven, Trish Stratus had captured her third Women's Championship from Victoria's mentor Molly Holly (who Trish lost the title to at King of the Ring).
-On the September 23 episode of Raw, Stratus successfully defended the Women's title against both Molly Holly and Victoria in a Triple Threat match.
-Then on the September 30 episode of Raw, Victoria challenged Stratus for the Women's title in a one-on-one contest but got Disqualified after hitting Stratus with a steel chair.
+On the September 23 episode of Raw, Stratus successfully defended the Women's title against both Molly Holly and Victoria in a triple threat match.
+Then on the September 30 episode of Raw, Victoria challenged Stratus for the Women's title in a one-on-one contest but got disqualified after hitting Stratus with a steel chair.
 On the October 7 episode of Raw, after Stratus defeated Stacy Keibler in a Bra and Panties/Paddle on a Pole match, Victoria attacked Stratus and performed a Moonsault on her.
 Victoria claimed in the interview that back in their days as fitness models, WWE wanted both of them but Trish stole her spot.
 The two fought again for the Women's Championship at No Mercy with Stratus retaining.
 For the following four weeks, the two would have many clashes on Raw including on the November 11 episode of Raw, when Stratus ambushed Victoria following Victoria's attack on Terri Runnels.
 It was announced that the title would be put on the line in a hardcore rules match.

+On the November 7 episode of SmackDown!, Billy Kidman and Torrie Wilson defeated the WWE Cruiserweight Champion Jamie Noble and Nidia in a mixed tag team match after Kidman pinned Noble.
+The following week on SmackDown!, Kidman pinned Noble for the second consecutive time in a non-title match, handing Noble, his first singles loss in WWE.
+This led to a match between the two for the Cruiserweight Championship at Survivor Series.